- Fast 1 hour 24 minute charging

 - Clever, if aggressive, AI scene modes

-The Huawei P20 Pro has three cameras arranged across its back.
+The Huawei P20 Pro has three cameras arranged across its back, and while it's not quite the four of the more recent Huawei P30 Pro, that's still an impressive line-up.
 Here’s where things get really interesting.

 Our main camera has an ultra-high resolution 40MP sensor.
 It is backed up by a 20MP black and white sensor that helps with processing, including decreasing image noise and improving dynamic range.